Did Your Bank Text You? It Could Be a Scam

 Here are some short codes for fraud and security alerts used by some major banks:

-Pro tip: Beware of spoofed phone numbers.
-Scammers have ways of masking the true number they’re using to contact you.
-Always look for warning signs of a fake text message — even if it comes from a legitimate-looking phone number.
+Note: Beware of spoofed phone numbers.
+Scammers have ways to mask or hide the true number they’re using to contact you (such as by using restricted phone numbers).
+Always look for signs of fraud — even if it comes from a legitimate-looking phone number.

-In this type of text message scam, crooks use the fear of losing access to your bank account to get you to give up sensitive information — including your username and password.
+In this type of text message scam, crooks dangle the fear of losing access to your bank account to get you to relinquish sensitive information — including your username and password.

 If you click on the link, you’ll be taken to a fake website that looks like your bank’s login page.
 But any information that you enter will go straight to scammers, giving them full access to your bank account.